MikeyBurkman/cecil/README.md

 - I personally prefer scripting in Node rather than Perl/Bash/etc

 ## How does it work?
-- It parses your code for calls to `include(name, version)` to find your dependencies
+- It parses your code for calls to `include(name [, version]);` to find your dependencies
-  - Both name and version are required
+  - The name is required
-  - **Both name and version must be LITERAL values.** IE: they must both be strings.
-  - (Dependency resolution is done before the script is run.
-Dynamic loading of modules would require everything to be async, and I didn't feel that was worth it.)
-  - **Currently only absolute version numbers are supported.** No wildcards or ranges.
+  - The version is optional.
+It must be any valid NPM semver version.
+If `latest`, then NPM will be queried every time to get the latest version number.
 - It will use npm to install these modules into the `.cecil` directory in your home directory
 - It even supports concurrently loading different versions of the same module!
 (I have no idea why you'd want to do that but it was easy to implement.)
 - You still use `require()` for core modules, like `path` or `fs`

-## TODO
+## Caveats
-- Add ability to clear out (and maybe view) the cecil npm cache.
-- Make `include()` work with actual semver values.
-Will require looking through the cache for a version that's valid for the requested version.
+- **Both name and version must be LITERAL values.** IE: they must both be strings.
+(Of course, version is optional.)
+  - (Dependency resolution is done before anything is run.
+Dynamic loading of modules would require everything to be async, and I didn't feel that was worth it.)
-- In the REPL, there is currently no support for multi-line inputs.
+- In the REPL, there is currently no support for multi-line commands.
 Need to figure out how best to handle that.
-- The include function only works as a standalone variable declaration.
-Need to parse it differently so it can work in other places.
+- The `include()` function only works as a standalone variable declaration.
+For instance, you MUST always do `var foo = include('foo');` I need to parse it differently so it can work in other places.